harcokuppens/bibber/README.md

 The `bibber` tool is written in the
 [Clean programming language](http://clean.cs.ru.nl/).
 This repository contains a Clean project that uses a clean distribution installed with the `nitrile` tool.
+As alternative it also contains scripts to easily let you build the project with the `clm` tool directly.

 ## Install